Cairns: Other sports

 There is a baseball league at Trinity Beach.
 Cairns also has a National Basketball League (NBL) team, the Cairns Taipans whose home court is the Cairns Convention Centre, known as The Snakepit during Taipans home games.

 In 1965 the City of Cairns Open, a professional golf tournament, was inaugurated.
 Significant golfers like Randall Vines and Vic Bennetts won the event.
 In the mid-1970s it evolved into an amateur event.
 In modern times, the week-long event encompasses four tournaments, including a mixed team event and separate men's and women's tournaments.

 Cairns is a major international destination for water sports and scuba diving due to its close proximity to the Great Barrier Reef.
 Other recreational activities popular with tourists include whitewater rafting, skydiving, hang gliding, kitesurfing and snorkelling.

 Sporting facilities

-Notable sporting grounds include Barlow Park, Parramatta Park, Cazaly's Stadium, the Cairns Convention Centre, and the Cairns Hockey Centre.
-The Cairns Showground is used for sports as well, as the Cairns Show and funfairs.
+Notable sporting grounds include Barlow Park, Parramatta Park, Cazalys Stadium, the Cairns Convention Centre, and the Cairns Hockey Centre.
+The Cairns Showground is used for sports, in addition to the Cairns Show and funfairs.